espruino/EspruinoDocs/devices/KeyPad.md

 will be called automatically as soon as a button is pressed.
 If it isn't, it's up to the user to use ```keypad.read()``` to find out what key is pressed. -1 will be returned if no key is pressed.

+For example, you could connect the Key Pad in the Ultimate kit to B2,B3,B4,B5,B6,B7,B8 and B9 (they're one long row of pins).
+The wire nearest the ```D``` key could go to B2, and the wire nearest ```*``` could go to B9.
+You'd then use the module as follows:

 ```
 require("KeyPad").connect([B2,B3,B4,B5],[B6,B7,B8,B9], function(e) {
   print("123A456B789C*0#D"[e]);